 The three volumes of In the Light of Truth contain a total of 168 lectures whose contents build, one part upon another, to form a picture of Creation in entirety.
 The Author’s all-embracing view is based on well-known natural laws, which reveal the hidden connections of our existence and offer valuable guidance for the journey through life.
 The lectures assembled in these three volumes were written and developed by the Author, Abd-ru-shin, between the years 1923 and 1938.

 In the Light of Truth bears the subtitle “Grail Message.”
-Today, the term “grail” is normally associated with images of longing, and visions handed down through myths, legends, and especially works of art.
-Abd-ru-shin, however, clarifies that these depictions are based on a reality – one that is central to the existence and preservation of all Creation.
+Today, the term “grail” is normally associated with some unattainable quest for the highest height of perfection in life, and visions handed down through myths, legends and especially works of art.
+Abd-ru-shin, however, makes it clear that these depictions are based on a reality – one that is central to the existence and preservation of all Creation.

 - Responsibility, fate and karma

 - The Fall of Man and Hereditary Sin

 - The interconnection of this world and the world beyond

 - Grace and Love of the Creator

 - The Son of God and the Son of Man